 - Nonuniform Uniform: Rather than the normal brown robes that other Jedi wear, Corran wears green ones in keeping with the Corellian Jedi tradition.

 - Also true in his Rogue Squadron days.
 While most of the unit was painted in Rogue Squadron red, his fighter was CorSec green.
 This is because he never officially signed over his fighter to the New Republic.
+Same goes for the green flightsuit he wears compared to the traditional orange one.

 - Pint-Sized Powerhouse: Corran is only 5'4".
 Pilots tend to be short to fit better into the cockpit.